 Sofia National Ballet dances Swan Lake

-A stunning ‘swansong’ performance ended Sofia National Ballet’s visit to Milton Keynes last night — and concluded the Bulgarian company’s first ever UK tour.
+A stunning ‘swansong’ performance was the grand finale of Sofia National Ballet’s visit to Milton Keynes last night – and concluded the Bulgarian company’s first ever UK tour.

 The dancers bid farewell to Milton Keynes Theatre with Swan Lake, perhaps the best-known ballet of them all, and the timeless story of good against evil proved a triumph with audience members.